 Tivall was established in 1985 by members of Kibbutz Lohamei HaGeta’ot.

 Kibbutz Lohamei HaGeta’ot was founded in April of 1949 on a hill overlooking the Acco Valley and the road connecting Acco and Nahariya.
 The founders were all Holocaust survivors; survivors of the Warsaw Ghetto uprising, partisan combatants, concentration camp inmates, Jews who survived the war under assumed identities, and others who found refugee in the Red Army during the war years.
 Upon immigrating to Israel, these survivors founded a kibbutz in memory of the ghetto fighters as well as their families killed in the Holocaust.
-The Tivall factory was founded by kibbutz member Gazi Kaplan who served as Tivall’s first CEO – currently the CEO of Osem – together with Dr. Michael Shemer, the inventor and developer of Tivall’s technology from the company’s inception until his premature demise in May 2007.
+The Tivall factory was founded by kibbutz member Gazi Kaplan who served as Tivall’s first CEO and as the CEO of Osem – until his premature demise in June 2012 together with Dr. Michael Shemer, the inventor and developer of Tivall’s technology from the company’s inception until his premature demise in May 2007.

-Gazi Kaplan, a member of Kibbutz Lohamei HaGeta’ot and currently the Osem Group CEO, together with food technologist Dr. Michael Shemer, developed an innovative technology which enabled the production of tasty, high quality vegetarian meat substitutes.
+Gazi Kaplan, a member of Kibbutz Lohamei HaGeta’ot, together with food technologist Dr. Michael Shemer, developed an innovative technology which enabled the production of tasty, high quality vegetarian meat substitutes.
 The two established the Tivall factory in 1985, choosing to house the first development lab in the kibbutz’s shoemaking workshop, which was renovated to accommodate the factory.
 Kaplan and Shemer were among the first to set the now growing trend to reduce meat consumption.

 1985 The first ready-made schnitzel is launched